Urabewe/OllamaVision/README.md

 ### 🔑 Quick Tips
-- Ensure Ollama is running before connecting
+- If you're using local LLM ensure Ollama is running BEFORE trying connect
 - Larger images may take longer to process
 - Custom presets are saved between sessions
 - You can edit descriptions before generating images